apache/iotdb/docs/UserGuide/Ecosystem Integration/MapReduce TsFile.md

 TsFile-Hadoop-Connector implements the support of Hadoop for external data sources of Tsfile type.
 This enables users to read, write and query Tsfile by Hadoop.

 With this connector, you can
-* load a single TsFile, from either the local file system or hdfs, into Hadoop
+* load a single TsFile into Hadoop, regardless of whether the file is stored in the local file system or HDFS
-* load all files in a specific directory, from either the local file system or hdfs, into hadoop
+* load all files in a specific directory into Hadoop, regardless of whether the files are stored in the local file system or HDFS
-* write data from Hadoop into TsFile
+* Save the processed result of Hadoop in Tsfile format

 ### System Requirements